 "Relativistic-quantum-field-theoretical vacuum states — no less than giraffes or refrigerators or solar systems — are particular arrangements of elementary physical stuff.
 The true relativistic-quantum-field-theoretical equivalent to there not being any physical stuff at all isn't this or that particular arrangement of the fields — what it is (obviously, and ineluctably, and on the contrary) is the simple absence of the fields!
 The fact that some arrangements of fields happen to correspond to the existence of particles and some don't is not a whit more mysterious than the fact that some of the possible arrangements of my fingers happen to correspond to the existence of a fist and some don't.
 And the fact that particles can pop in and out of existence, over time, as those fields rearrange themselves, is not a whit more mysterious than the fact that fists can pop in and out of existence, over time, as my fingers rearrange themselves.
 And none of these poppings — if you look at them aright — amount to anything even remotely in the neighborhood of a creation from nothing."

 If Hawking and Krauss truly understood the concept of "nothing" on the philosophical level, perhaps they wouldn't exaggerate and mislead their audience; perhaps they would be more honest in their advertising.
 But, for scientists who are bent on denying a Creator, they don't have a lot of options.
 If they were to claim that the universe created itself from a literal nothing, then they would be guilty of spouting absurdities.
-As the Escher drawing above illustrates, in order for the universe to create itself, it would have to exist before it existed, which is nonsense.
+Like the famous M.C.
+Escher Drawing Hands lithograph illustrates, in order for the universe to create itself, it would have to exist before it existed, which is nonsense.
 Apparently, for Hawking and Krauss, false advertising is better than nonsense.
 To me, one is no better than the other.

 Get free articles and resources delivered to your inbox!